aeritter/inventory-assistant/README.md

 # Airtable Import
-A program designed to take PDFs and extract data for upload to Airtable.
+A program designed to manage the data flow between services (SQL, Airtable, etc) and pull data from PDFs.
 Files are available to build a Docker container.

-*NOTE*: Needs a re-write for many sections.
-I only learned about OOP after I had made a lot of progress with this so it's far from ideal and harder to understand/edit than it should be.
-For now, it does what was intended but I will fix it up when I have the time.
-Specifically, creating some sort of class to handle inventory objects and another to place them all in (and to run methods for gathering all relevant inventory objects within), and creating separation between those objects and the inputs/outputs.
+### Setup
+After downloading, edit the settings.ini file to match what you need.
+Specifically, change the `pdf_folder` variable to whichever folder you want it to watch for PDF files.
+The other variables listed directly below are currently set to use subfolders of `pdf_folder`, but these can be changed to other locations if you would like.

+If the folder you want to use for PDFs exists on a network share, you may need to enter credentials to an account that has access to the folder.

+The program expects there to be a `pdftotext.exe` executable inside of the Settings folder.
+You can download this from xpdfreader.com from their download section under "Xpdf command line tools".
+It is in the zip file.

 ### To Run:
-The program can be run directly, so long as you have Python installed and install any dependencies by running this command from the command line: `pip install pywin32, requests, pypdf2`.
+The program can be run directly, so long as you have Python installed and install any dependencies by running this command from the command line: `pip install pywin32, requests, PyMuPDF`.
 Otherwise, it can be run from Docker by running the following commands from within the program's folder:
 ```
 docker image build -t airtable .